-Council endorsed its first Sustainable Assets Policy in March 2022.
+Council endorsed its first Sustainable Assets Policy in | should be implemented early in the project March 2022.
 The purpose of the policy is to integrate environmentally sustainable design and climate adaptation into the full lifecycle of Council assets.
 The policy sets a minimum design standard to ensure all Council building and infrastructure projects showcase best practice environmentally sustainable design, and climate resilience and leadership, from minor upgrades to major redevelopments and new builds across all asset classes.